kos-lang/kos/doc/building.md

     make

 To speed up the build, you can also add `-j 2` (replace 2 with the number of available CPUs or CPU cores).
+For example:

+    make -j 2

-It is also recommended to test whether the build works correctly, by running:
+It is also recommended to test whether the build works correctly, by running the Kos test suite:

     make test